Aimnor/Aimnor/custom_resume.md

 Creation of the QA position and department within Quandela:
 - Self-training in Quality Assurance (QA) practices

-Implementation of a QA test driver from scratch:
 - Gathering internal QA needs
 - Benchmarking testing frameworks